USEFUL READING

 To get over this, learn to tell yourself the truth about your real intentions, whether sweet or bitter.
 Learning to be honest with yourself will make you stronger and help pave the way to your true calling.

-If you feel like you need a bit of a nudge or support to get where you truly want, I'm here to help as a coach.
+If you feel like you need a bit of a nudge or support to get where you truly want I'm here to help.

 USING THE POWER OF MOTIVATIONAL INTERVIEWING IN DAILY MANAGEMENT